atlemagnussen/backslash-site/articles/raspberry-midi-keyboard.md

 ### Installing the basic software

 **ALSA**
-Alsa is usually already there, but we need at least these two packages, so running this to either install or make sure you have it:
+Alsa is usually already installed, but we need at least these two packages, so running this to either install or make sure you have it:

 ```sh
 $ sudo apt install alsa-base alsa-firmware-loaders